Editor’s Note: Thank you for your interest, these offers have expired and are no longer available.

 After the introductory period of is complete, Chase usually assigns a variable APR to your purchases and balance transfers.
 See the issuer’s terms on that aspect as well.
 You will need good to excellent credit to qualify for many Chase offers.

-If you have good to excellent credit, Chase Slate offers a 0% introductory APR on both purchases and balance transfers for fifteen months, without charging the dreaded balance transfer fee on transfers made within 60 days of account opening.
+If you have good to excellent credit, Chase Slate offers a good introductory APR on both purchases and balance transfers for months, without charging the dreaded balance transfer fee on transfers made within 60 days of account opening.
 All other transfers will be charged 3% of the amount of each transfer, with a $5 minimum.
-After the introductory period, purchase and balance transfer APR’s will vary with the market based on the Prime Rate and the APR is currently 12.99%, 17.99%, or 22.99% variable, depending on your credit history.
+After the introductory period, purchase and balance transfer APR’s often varies with the market based on the Prime Rate, so see the issuer’s terms for specifics, depending on your credit history.
 Utilize the free Blueprint® features to avoid interest and to help pay down the balances faster.
 In addition Slate from Chase comes with Patented Fraud Protection and zero liability on unauthorized purchases.